VHarisop/vharisop.github.io/about.md

 My thesis supervisor was Professor [Petros Maragos][maragos-page].
 You can grab a copy of it in Greek [here][thesis-link].

-From May to August 2017, I'm working as a Researcher at INRIA Paris-Saclay, as part of the [TROPICAL][tropical-inria] team.
-I'm lucky enough to be supervised by and collaborating with [Xavier Allamigeon][allamigeon-page].
-Our work focuses on the formalization of convex polyhedra using the [Coq proof assistant][coq], as well as the [Mathematical Components][mathcomp] library.
+From May to August 2017, I worked as a Researcher at INRIA Paris-Saclay, as part of the [TROPICAL][tropical-inria] team.
+I was lucky enough to be supervised by and collaborated with [Xavier Allamigeon][allamigeon-page].
+Our work focused on the formalization of convex polyhedra using the [Coq proof assistant][coq], as well as the [Mathematical Components][mathcomp] library.

-On September 2017, I'm starting my PhD at the dept. of [Operations Research][orie] at Cornell University, where I intend to focus on mathematical optimization, nonconvex problems, and (maybe?) some probability.
+Since August 2017, I'm a PhD student at the dept. of [Operations Research][orie] at Cornell University, where I intend to focus on mathematical optimization, nonconvex problems, and (maybe?) some probability.
+My advisor is [Damek Davis][davis-page].

 Some of my research interests are:
 * **Continuous Optimization** - but honestly, who is *not* interested in this?